arvin-dwarka/Udacity_Data_Analyst/P6_Make_Effective_Data_Visualization/README.md

 - `manually select lines`: This was a great idea, but took so long to implement!
 By looking at some dimple.js examples, I was able to draw some inspiration on how to make the graph even more interactive by allowing manual selection.
 - `causation of the trends`: I decided not to focus on this as the explanation to the trends observed is beyond the scope of this visualization.
 At the very least, it would have spurred readers to do their own research.

+#### Final v2

+This iteration was spurred by the feedback from my Udacity project evaluator.
+The comments were overall great, but the visualization didn't tell a proper story of airport performance by the economy's performance.
+I added a bar chart of `GDP per Capita` as a measure of the economy in a second y-axis.
+The main struggle was around the limitations of dimple.js where I had to implement some workaround given the nature of my dataset.

+I was also able to get a hold of interviewee #3 for another round of feedback.
+His comments help validate the there is enough information on the chart to tell a story of airport performance versus economic performance.
+There were no addition feedback to promt another iteration at this point.

 ### Feedback

 I interviewed three people face-to-face to collect feedback, mainly focusing on the relationships, takeaways and confusions in the visualization.
 The following are transcripts of the three interviews that lasted about 5-10 minutes each.